lesesalen/lesebot/README.md

 $ idea . # or open with IntelliJ via your desktop
 ```

+## Running locally

+There are two separate ways to run the bot while developing, assuming the above
+steps have been followed.

-You can now start the bot by starting `main` in `src/main/java/no/lesesalen/lesebot/LeseBot`.
+1. You can now start the bot by starting `main` in `src/main/java/no/lesesalen/lesebot/LeseBot` in IDEA.
+2. Build the project with `./mwnw package` and run it with `java -jar target/lesebot-1.0-SNAPSHOT.jar`

 ## Production